-A. The school district and site staff development committee shall prepare a report of the previous fiscal year's staff development activities and expenditures as part of the school district's world's best workforce report.

-- 1. The report must include assessment and evaluation data indicating progress toward district and site staff development goals based on teaching and learning outcomes, including the percentage of teachers and other staff involved in instruction who participate in effective staff development activities. - 2.
-The report will provide a breakdown of expenditures for: - a. curriculum development and curriculum training programs; - b. staff development training models, workshops, and conferences; and - the cost of releasing teachers or providing substitute teachers for staff c. development purposes.
+- A. The school district and site staff development committee shall prepare a report of the previous fiscal year's staff development activities and expenditures as part of the school district's comprehensive achievement and civic readiness report. - The report must include assessment and evaluation data indicating progress toward district and site staff development goals based on teaching and learning outcomes, including the percentage of teachers and other staff involved in instruction who participate in effective staff development activities. - 2.
+The report will provide a breakdown of expenditures for: - a. curriculum development and curriculum training programs; - b. staff development training models, workshops, and conferences; and - c. the cost of releasing teachers or providing substitute teachers for staff development purposes.